Tien79/railroad-diagrams/live/doc/readme.md

 - Generate a tree representation of the grammar (guess it's an AST somehow)
 - Generate a function basis to parse the grammar language and the associated core function basis to actually validate any corresponding statements

-I also have written the RailRoad grammar in SFRB, which is explained in the next paragraph and also two other grammars
+I also have written the RailRoad grammar in SFRB ([here](https://github.com/gbrault/railroad-diagrams/blob/gh-pages/live/doc/RailRoad.md)), which is explained in the next paragraph and also two other grammars

 - expressions grammar as a tutorial [here](https://github.com/gbrault/railroad-diagrams/blob/gh-pages/live/doc/expression.md)
 - sqlite CREATE TABLE as this was one of my orginial needs for this work